kiwix/kiwix-android/README.md

 3. Set the Gradle JDK to Java 17.
 4. Run ./gradlew build from the root directory.

 Kiwix Android is a multi-module project, in 99% of scenarios you will want to build the `app` module in the `debug` configuration.
-If you are interested in our custom apps, they have their own repo [kiwix-android-custom](https://github.com/kiwix/kiwix-android-custom).
+If you are interested in our branded apps, they have their own repo [kiwix-android-branded](https://github.com/kiwix/kiwix-android-branded).

 ## Release